leojohnson293/leojohnson293/README.md

 ### Hi there 👋

+👔 Just finished the AiCore career program.

+📚 Graduated from the University of Leicester with an MEng in Aerospace Engineering

+📊 Looking for a role as a Junior Data Engineer

+💻 Skilled in Python with packages such Numpy, Pandas and PySpark

+📝 Skilled in PostgreSQL

+☁️ Experience in cloud computing with AWS

+🔂 Created an ETL data pipeline
 <!--
 **leojohnson293/leojohnson293** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.